adityat-oss/Devboxed/README.md

 - **Dynamic Toolchain Discovery:** Automatically injects your custom developer environments (`~/.nvm`, `~/.cargo`, `~/.pyenv`) into the sandbox so your compilers work flawlessly.
 - **DLP Garbage Collector:** Automatically prevents `.env` secrets, massive `node_modules`, and build artifacts from leaking back to your host filesystem when a session ends.
 - **Cyberpunk UI & IDE Auto-Routing:** Instantly launches your host IDE (VSCode/Cursor) directly into the virtual jail.
 When you exit, a breathtaking Dark Mode native GUI diff viewer prompts you to safely sync your code changes.
+- **APFS Virtual Jails:** Creates instantaneous, zero-storage clones of your target files.
+Untrusted scripts run against the clone, guaranteeing your original files are never harmed.

 ## Setup Guide (Quick Start)